Push traditional boundaries.

 Reevaluate the artist's role in society.
 The Bachelor of Fine Arts (BFA) Degree in Fine Arts Studio

-The Fine Arts Studio major is offered in the four-year bachelor of fine arts degree program.
-Our BFA curriculum is rooted by
+The fine arts studio major is offered in the four-year bachelor of fine arts degree program.
+Our BFA curriculum is rooted by the

 varying Introduction-level studio course (select one) 3